-The GPS (Government Policy Statement) for Land Transport (read it here!) sets the nationwide direction for transport investment for the next decade.
-The Government wants feedback from local government, the transport sector and community groups – and individuals are also welcome to have a say.
+The GPS (Government Policy Statement) for Land Transport sets the nationwide direction for transport investment for the next decade.
+The Government wants feedback on its new draft from local government, the transport sector and community groups – and individuals are also welcome to have a say.

 This is your chance to be the change you wish to see in the world!

 If you want a more bike-friendly New Zealand, please take a second to support the draft GPS and its beefed-up focus on cycling, walking, and safety.
 Details below.

 Feedback closes at 5pm on Wednesday 2nd May.